Job scheduling with Postgres: Improve database management with automation

 Scheduling jobs with the pg_cron

-expression requires superuser privileges, the user must have necessary permissions granted.
+expression requires superuser privileges, the user must have the necessary permissions granted.

-For teams using Postgres for database management, RunMyJobs by Redwood offers event-driven job scheduling for workload orchestration.
+For teams using Postgres for database management, RunMyJobs offers event-driven job scheduling for workload orchestration.
 This task scheduler drives digital transformation with adaptable automation software to streamline disconnected IT and business processes.

-Users can easily schedule and run event-driven workflows and manage file transfers with Redwood.
-Predictive SLA monitoring guarantees performance of automated tasks, and notifications can be configured to alert through SMS or email if something goes wrong.
+Users can easily schedule and run event-driven workflows and manage file transfers.
+Predictive and real-time SLA monitoring guarantees performance of automated tasks, and notifications can be configured to alert through SMS or email if something goes wrong.

-With Redwood, teams don’t have to worry about hosting, deploying, or maintaining their own automation platform.
-The tool is designed to control servers and run scripts with lightweight job scheduling agents for Windows, Linux, macOS, Solaris, and more.
+Teams don’t have to worry about hosting, deploying or maintaining their own automation platform.
+The tool is designed to control servers and run scripts with lightweight job scheduling agents for Windows, Linux, macOS, Solaris and more.

 The intuitive, low-code UI is extremely developer-friendly, with a drag-and-drop graphical editor and templates for building new jobs.
 Support for more than 25 scripting languages, including built-in syntax highlighting and parameter replacement, gives devs the freedom to code in their preferred language.
-Managed file transfers become much smoother with RunMyJobs by Redwood, providing the ability to move, copy, and manage millions of files per month across storage solutions like Amazon S3, PostgreSQL databases, and more.
-Data workflows can be orchestrated across ERP ecosystems including SAP and Oracle.
+Managed file transfers become much smoother with RunMyJobs, providing the ability to move, copy and manage millions of files per month across storage solutions like Amazon S3, PostgreSQL databases and more.
+Data workflows can be orchestrated across ERP ecosystems, including SAP and Oracle.